TheRealZero/TheRealZero.github.io/_posts/2025-04-11_Dont_Call_It_A_Comeback.md

 You won't find a lot of vendors at Summit.
 A few carefully selected vendors have a low-key and intimate presence during the week.
 These are trusted members of the tech community with genuinely useful products.

-Over all they are given a respectable amount of stage time to make their pitch for bettering your life, but for the most part they are simly there experienceing summit right along side us.
+Overall they are given a respectable amount of stage time to make their pitch for bettering your life, but for the most part they are simply there experiencing summit right along side us.

 ## Attendees